HigherOrderCO/Bend/docs/compiler-options.md

 ## linearize-matches

 Linearizes the variables between match cases, transforming them into combinators when possible.
-When `linearize-matches` linearizes only vars that are used in more than one arm.
+When the `linearize-matches` option is used, linearizes only vars that are used in more than one arm.

 Example:
 ```rs